OP-Engineering/link-preview-js/README.md

 ## SSRF Concerns

 Doing requests on behalf of your users or using user-provided URLs is dangerous.
 One of such attack is trying to fetch a domain that redirects to localhost so the users get the contents of your server (doesn't affect mobile runtimes).
-To mitigate this attack you can use the resolveDNSHost option:
+To mitigate this attack you can use the resolveDNSHost option, available on the default/`link-preview-js/node` import only - see [Entrypoints](#entrypoints).

 ```ts
 // example how to use node's dns resolver